MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-qas.md

 **Q: When searching, does keyword matching for Q&As work the same as for bookmarks?**

 **A:**  For Q&As, only a basic level of keyword matching is supported and predominantly for keywords in English.
 Bookmarks support a more robust level of keyword matching.
-They use a deep learning model to determine the similarity of different search keywords.
+For bookmarks, a deep learning model is used to determine the similarity of different search keywords.